 Other Methods of Breast Reconstruction

 Other methods of breast reconstruction are occasionally used.
-These include transferring tissue from the thigh or buttock to the breast area.
-These procedures are involved and require the use of a microscope to attach blood vessels from the area where the tissues are taken to the blood vessels in the chest.
+These include transferring tissue from the back, thigh or buttock to the breast area.
+Some of these procedures require the use of a microscope to attach blood vessels from the area where the tissues are taken to the blood vessels in the chest.
 Because the previously discussed procedures have advantages over these other methods in most patients, they are not commonly done, though they can be considered for women where other options may not be appropriate.